-A DUI conviction makes it harder to get car insurance and increases premiums by an average of 7% to 278%, depending on the state and insurer.
-The cheapest car insurance companies after a DUI are State Farm, Erie, and Progressive, according to WalletHub’s cheap car insurance analysis.
+The cheapest car insurance companies after a DUI are State Farm, Erie, and Progressive, according to WalletHub’s analysis.
+A DUI conviction makes it harder to get car insurance and increases premiums by an average of 7% to 278%, depending on the state and insurer, so it’s important to get the cheapest coverage possible.

 Key Things to Know About DUI Insurance

 - A DUI conviction is one of several factors that insurers use to determine risk, and each insurer calculates premiums differently.

 - Every state has a last-resort program that provides car insurance to drivers convicted of DUI and other serious offenses who can’t get coverage elsewhere.

 - Insurance rates can increase by up to 278% after a first DUI, on average, depending on the state and insurance company.

 - The best thing to do after a DUI is never let it happen again.
 Both criminal and insurance penalties are far more significant for repeat offenders.